-Crest of the full moon falls at 23:08 UTC on January 6.
-That’s 5:08 p.m.
+Crest of the full moon falls at 17:54 UTC on January 25.
+That’s 11:54 a.m.
 CST.

-January’s full moon is the Wolf Moon: All full moons have popular nicknames.
+All full moons have popular nicknames.
 January’s full moon is often called the Wolf Moon because – in parts of the world where they live – wolves are active in January and often howl on cold nights.
-Other names derived from North American indigenous people play upon January’s cold.
+Other names derived from North American indigenous people also refer to January’s cold.
 They include the Cold Moon, Frost Exploding Moon, Freeze Up Moon, and Hard Moon.

 The moon is roundest on the day when it is full, but it appears almost, but not quite full the day before and after.
 On the evening of this January’s full moon, the twin stars of Gemini, Castor (the dimmer one) and Pollux (the brighter one) shine nearby.
 However, the bright moonlight may make these two famous stars dim or even invisible.
 If you can’t spot them, rest assured, they are still there!

-January full moon and the June sun
+January full moon and the July sun

 Every full moon stays – more or less – opposite the sun.
 The moon’s path roughly follows the sun’s daytime path from six months ago, and six months from now.

 Tracing the high path of the January full moon

 You can experiment with the path of the sun and moon.
-Simply trace a line with your finger from east to west along a low arc above the southern horizon to emulate the sun’s early January path.
-Then trace another path high overhead to emulate the moon’s path in early January.
+Simply trace a line with your finger from east to west along a low arc above the southern horizon to emulate the sun’s January path.
+Then trace another path high overhead to emulate the moon’s path in January.
 You’ll see that the higher path will be much longer than the lower one.

 Little by little, we can watch the two paths come back into balance.
 Each month, the full moon will cross the sky at a slightly lower arc than the previous month.
 Each successive full moon takes less time than the previous one to cross the sky.
+Since last month’s full moon was closest to the winter solstice, it rose the highest.
 At March’s full moon, which is near the Northern Hemisphere’s spring equinox, the two paths – of the moon and of the sun – will nearly be the same.

 And on the cycle goes.